B i o g r a p h y

-His duties at the University of Montana include teaching jazz and classical saxophone lessons, saxophone quartets, saxophone repertoire class, advanced improvisation, jazz combos and woodwind methods.
+His duties at the University of Montana include teaching jazz and classical saxophone lessons, saxophone quartets, saxophone studio class, advanced improvisation, jazz combos and saxophone methods.

 Johan holds a doctorate in saxophone from the University of Northern Colorado where he performed with UNC